aisoard/my/README.md

 Options stop being processed after the first directory. `my progname --absolute /usr/local` will complain about `--absolute` and `/usr/local` not beeing found in the search directories.

+The python wrappers are not called for script that use the absolute path in the shebang.
+Please use `#!/usr/bin/env python2` instead of `#!/usr/bin/python2` so that the interpreter that is used is the one found in PATH. (this advice is valid as well for any other executable script such as sh/bash/perl/ruby/tcl/...)